rajikak/rajikak/compiler.md

 # LLVM
 LLVM is a compiler [infrastructure](https://llvm.org/pubs/2008-10-04-ACAT-LLVM-Intro.pdf).
 LLVM can be used to implement compilers for other languages.
-This is possible because LLVM's modular architecture.
-LLVM is implemented as a set of re-usable compiler components (for e.g. a re-usable x86 code generator so that a new compiler can re-use that code generator) that can re-used in other compiler implementations.
+This is possible because how LLVM's is designed to be re-used.
+LLVM is implemented as a set of re-usable compiler components (for e.g. a re-usable X86 code generator so that a new compiler can re-use that code generator) that can re-used in other compiler implementations.
 This is the main benefit of LLVM compared to a monolithic compiler project like [gcc](https://gcc.gnu.org).

 ![LLVM Architecture](./figures/LLVM.svg)

+Figure1: LLVM's modular architecture

+LLVM can be subdivided into three major components: the frontend, the intermediate representation (IR) and the backend.
+The frontend is responsible for translating input source code (for e.g. C/C++, Rust or Cool programs).
+We will look how to write a
+LLVM frontend as part of `Cool` compiler implementation in this tutorial.
+The IR is the core of the LLVM.
+The IR provides the most significant benefit of LLVM for compiler implementers.

+## LLVM IR

 ## Installing
-In order to implement a compiler, we need to install LLVM libraries https://llvm.org/docs/GettingStarted.html#getting-started-with-llvm.
+In order to implement a compiler with LLVM, we need to install LLVM libraries https://llvm.org/docs/GettingStarted.html#getting-started-with-llvm.
+I am using below steps for compling and installing LLVM on a Linux system:

 Install cmake and add the bin path into `PATH`:
 ```